First Time Home Buyer Mortgage Programs With No Lender Overlays

 - Normally, as a right-hand rule, 2% of the purchase price is generally the closing costs

 - But your mortgage loan originator will get you a more accurate figure depending on where the property is located and what the third party charges are for that area

 Get Pre-Approved Today

-If you are a first time home buyer or veteran home buyer and need a pre-approval, click on GET PRE-APPROVED TODAY and complete the 4 page online mortgage application.
+If you are a first time home buyer or veteran home buyer and need a pre-approval, click on GET PRE-APPROVED TODAY and complete the 4-page online mortgage application.
 I will get alerted via email and will contact you so we can get you pre-approved.
-I am available 7 days a week, including evenings and holidays.
+The Team at Gustan Cho Associates is available 7 days a week, including evenings and holidays.